sbruder/brd/README.md

     brd unxwb file.xwb
     brd unxwb -l file.xwb

+### unarc

+This can list and extract files from DDR A ARC archives.
+It extracts the contents into the current directory.

+Basic Usage:

+    brd unarc file.arc
+    brd unarc -l file.arc

 #### Known Problems

  * It only supports sounds in [ADPCM][ADPCM] format.
 If you want to extract